 There are some things you can always count on in life: your BFF’s support, Mean Girls references never getting old, and the occasional post-meal bloat.
 It can happen to anyone, whether you’ve just eaten a massive salad or housed your third can of sparkling water of the day.
 And regardless of the cause, who wants to feel like they’re bursting out of their pants for the rest of the day?

-That’s why we tapped seven health experts, from doctors and RDs to Ayurvedic experts, to share their tried-and-true at-home remedies for bloating.
+It’s the worst, which is why we tapped seven health experts, from doctors and RDs to Ayurvedic experts, to share their tried-and-true home remedies for bloating.
 They deal with it sometimes too—but since they know how the body works a bit better than the average person, they have some covetable insider knowledge on how to get rid of it fast.
 You’ll be feeling back to normal in no time.

 2. Nosh on some fennel seeds